Struggleton/Delfinovin/README.md

 	-  TriggerDeadzone refers to the amount that the trigger has to be pressed in order to register any input.
 - TriggerThreshold [Default - 0.65]
 	-  TriggerThreshold refers to the amount that the analog trigger has to be pressed before it registers as a full press.
--StickDeadzone [Default - 0.00]
+- StickDeadzone [Default - 0.00]
 	-  Sets the range of the stick that is registered as a neutral position.
 - EnableRawPrint [Default - True]
-	-  Enable/disable printing raw data that is being sent from the adapter.
+	-  Enable/disable printing debug data
 - EnableDigitalPress [Default - False]
 	- If any press is past the TriggerDeadzone, it registers as a digital button, emulating digital triggers.
 Make sure the TriggerDeadzone setting is set properly!
-- PortsEnabled [Default - 1]
-	- Enable/disable specific ports.
-Ports 1-4 supported. (*PortsEnabled: 1 2 3 4 will enable all ports.*)
 - CalibrateCenter [Default - True]
 	- If enabled, when first running the programs, the stick's center will be recalibrated.
 Make sure to leave the stick in a neutral position on startup.
 Calibrating the sticks from the menu will override this option.
 - EnableRumble [Default - False]